Ebbw Vale (Low Level) railway station: History

 A second station was opened in Ebbw Vale by the London and North Western Railway on 2 September 1867.
 To distinguish the two Ebbw Vale stations, British Railways added the suffix "High Level" (the L&NWR station) on 23 May 1949 and "Low Level" (the GWR station) on 19 July 1950.

 The rundown of the line began in 1939 when the Beaufort Ironworks line fell out of use.
 Next came dieselisation in 1958 and then closure to passengers on 30 April 1962.
 The line was then singled in 1964 and the signal box was taken out of use on 17 August in the same year.
 Closure to goods traffic came on 1 December 1969.

 Present

 The station site was cleared after closure and only the station house and a short section of the retaining wall which supported the cutting side remains.
 A road occupies part of the trackbed.
+The current Ebbw Vale Railway Station is a little way to the south of the original site.